nblum/silverstripe-flexible-content/README.md

 ## Features
  - Supports draft/publish state
  - Drag n drop reordering
- - Copy & Paste
  - Black/white listing of block types

 ### Disregards
  - Same content element on different pages

-### Difference to SilverStripe Blocks
-Silverstripe Blocks has more features like block sets, forms ,...
-But the ui of Flexible-Content is more simple and easier to understand and use for non technical users.

 ## Installation